Archive for category The Torah

 What has been noticed is that most of these followers have failed to recognize that they have chosen the wrong Torah!
-The fact of the matter is that there is more than one Torah out there for you to choose from.
+The fact of the matter is that Scriptures point out that there is more than one Torah for you to choose from.

-Here’s the part you might want to pay close attention to: Keeping the right Torah leads to eternal life and attempting to keep the wrong one is only going to get you an eternal death come Judgment Day.
+It is important to recognize that keeping the right Torah leads to eternal life and attempting to keep the wrong one is only going to reward a person with eternal death come Judgment Day.

-Now that you’ve got Part 1 under your belt you might still be wondering if that “free ticket” to salvation is as good as you thought it was.
-You might want to take the sage advice of the Ranger who says don’t think about throwin’ that ticket in the trash until you get Part 2 under your belt.
+Now that you’ve got Part 1 finished, you might still be wondering if that “free ticket” to salvation is as good as you thought it was.
+If any doubts linger, it is highly suggested that you proceed onward with Part 2 of our investigation.

-In two previous posts, The Law and Problematic Paul, Part 1 and Part 2, the Ranger laid out the details regarding the the Torah of Moses (the Law, Old Covenant) and its relationship to the Abrahamic Covenants of Promise.
+In our two previous posts, The Law and Problematic Paul, Part 1 and Part 2, the details were laid out regarding the the Torah of Moses (the Law, Old Covenant) and its relationship to the Abrahamic Covenants of Promise.

 Additionally, Paul in the New Testament seems to stress the concept of grace and that we are no longer under “the Law.”

 For sin shall not have dominion over you: for ye are not under the law (Torah of Moses), but under grace.
 What then? shall we sin, because we are not under the law, but under grace?
 The deity forbid.
 (Romans 6:14-15)

 Does grace provide a free ticket to salvation?